 Changing lanes should not be done too often or unnecessarily.
 Ask your teen why one would need to change lanes.
 Answers may include: to avoid an obstacle in your lane; to make a turn; exit the road; park; or to pass another vehicle.
 Emphasize that passing another vehicle on a two-lane, two-way roadway with limited line of sight is extremely dangerous.

 Practice changing lanes 15-20 times during the next three sessions.
 Lane change steps are:

-Right turns are always made from the travel lane farthest to the right to the first open lane and end tin the closest open lane.
+Right turns are always made from the travel lane closest to the right to the first open lane and end tin the closest open lane.

 Left turns can be one of the most hazardous maneuvers your teen will perform.
 To judge which lane a vehicle is in, tell your teen to look down at the vehicle’s tires in contact with the road, not at the body of the car.
 When making a left turn from a two-way four-lane street, begin and end the turn in the lane closest to the yellow line.
 The yellow line should serve as your teen’s target.
 A protected left turn is one made from a turn lane marked with an arrow, accompanied by a traffic signal arrow.
 A semiprotected or unprotected left turn is made from a center or shared turn lane or from the through lane.
 New drivers have difficulty judging the speed and distance of multiple lanes of oncoming traffic.
 Practice judging oncoming vehicles’ space in seconds.